LiliaFramework/Lilia/docs/docs/feature_list.md

 - Searchable history of all player tickets and warns
 - Camera spectate and teleport commands for staff

-- Captures screenshot evidence when cheats are detected
 ### Performance
 - Libraries focused on optimizing heavy operations
 - Useful for tracking tick rate and network performance
 - Includes debug overlays for server load and network usage

-- Quick ban or kick shortcuts via the context menu
 ### Protection
 - Anti-exploitation features such as alting notifications
 - Cooldowns on character switching after taking damage